zhaopapers/DICE/README.md

 #### Model Hyperparameters

-`test_input_data:` is gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.Supports (e.g., HSC, B-cell, or T-cell differentiation stages) both single-cell RNA-seq data.
+`-test_input_data:` is gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.Supports (e.g., HSC, B-cell, or T-cell differentiation stages) single-cell RNA-seq data.

-`test_input_sign:` is a CSV file providing the metadata for each sample or cell.Must include a sample column (matching test_input_data columns) and a group column (numeric labels, e.g., 1–24) representing cell types.
+`-test_input_sign:` is a CSV file providing the metadata for each sample or cell.Must include a sample column (matching test_input_data columns) and a group column representing cell types.

-`-n_layers` is the number of hidden layers (biological hierarchy levels) to use with a default value of 4(used in GODP);
+`-n_layers` is the number of hidden layers (biological hierarchy levels) to use with a default value of 4;

-`-activation` is the activation function for hidden layers with a default value of "tanh"(used in GODP);
+`-activation` is the activation function for hidden layers with a default value of "tanh";

-`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid"(used in GODP);
+`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid";

-`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2(used in GODP);
+`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2;

-`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001(used in GODP);
+`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001;

 `-device` is the compute device ("cpu" or "cuda") with a default value of "cuda";

-`-nr_iterations` is the number of training repetitions to perform to ensure robustness, with a default value of 10(used in GODP);
+`-nr_iterations` is the number of training repetitions to perform to ensure robustness, with a default value of 10);

-`-max_epochs` is the maximum number of training epochs per fold, with a default value of 100(used in GODP);
+`-max_epochs` is the maximum number of training epochs per fold, with a default value of 100;

-`-batch_size` is the number of samples per batch during training, with a default value of 16(used in GODP);
+`-batch_size` is the number of samples per batch during training, with a default value of 16;

-`-n_folds` is the number of cross-validation folds to use, with a default value of 3(used in GODP);
+`-n_folds` is the number of cross-validation folds to use, with a default value of 3;

-`-num_workers` is the number of CPU subprocesses used for data loading, with a default value of 20(used in GODP);
+`-num_workers` is the number of CPU subprocesses used for data loading, with a default value of 20;

-`-dir` is the directory path where the model checkpoints (.pth) and interpretation files (.pkl) will be saved(used in GODP).
+`-dir` is the directory path where the model checkpoints (.pth) and interpretation files (.pkl) will be saved.

-#### Outputs
-After execution, the notebook generates two primary CSV files and several checkpoints:

-1. Feature Importance File `cell_output_file.csv`
-Contains the SHAP values explaining the model's decisions.

-2. Metrics File `cell_return_dict.csv`
-Contains performance metrics for each iteration and fold.

-3. Located in the directory specified by the dir parameter in trainer.fit():

-`model_inter{iteration}_fold{fold}.pth: `Saved model weights.

-`variables{iteration}_fold{fold}.pkl: `Serialized test data used for SHAP explanation.

 ### Construction of DICE
 #### Usage for main.ipynb